hengfengli/hengfengli.github.com/pages/reading.md

 *   One, Two, Three...Infinity: Facts and Speculations of Science - George Gamow
 *   Steve Jobs - Walter Isaacson
 *   Structure and Interpretation of Computer Programs 2nd Edition - Harold Abelson/Gerald Jay Sussman
+*   Learning From Data - A Short Course - Abu-Mostafa/Magdon-Ismail/Lin

 ### I have read these books: